The link between Alzheimer’s and cardiovascular disease

 A healthy heart is the key to a healthy brain, as good blood flow to the gray matter is essential for function and wellness of the brain cells.
+What disease affects the circulatory system?
 In recent years, there has been mounting evidence of the strong association between dementia and cardiovascular disease, particularly in terms of the heart condition’s tendency to starve the brain of blood.
 In fact, as the Alzheimer’s Association notes, the second-most common form of dementia (after Alzheimer’s) is caused by a lack of blood reaching the brain, prompting many scientists to believe vascular damage may be behind Alzheimer’s as well.

 Blood and the brain